 12605 NE 132 Ave, Brush Prairie, WA

 Doug Fir tress are mostly 6' and under.

-It has a shiny appearance and similar to the Noble with strong
+a shiny appearance and similar to the Noble with strong

 branches and more of a sparse look.
 It is also a very durable